 To address how to enforce the service area restriction for a UE of group, this solution follows the principles below:

-- The solution can be applied to the general group.Editor's note: The purpose to define the general group in this solution is FFS.
+- The solution can be applied to the general group.

+NOTE1: This solution intent to define a solution which is not only used for VN Group.
+If there is no use case/requirement for the Group other than VN, it can be only applied for VN group.

 - The AF provides the group membership and area restriction to the NEF.
 The NEF further store these information to the UDM/UDR.
 This step can be on the top of solution#9/10/13.

 - During PDU session establishment, the SMF subscribe to UDM notifications of UE and Group Subscription data updates.

-- The UDM/UDR notify the UE with the UE and group subscription data including the area restriction.
+- The UDM/UDR notifies the SMF with the UE and group subscription data including the area restriction.

 - SMF subscribe to notifications from the AMF for an Area of Interest via Namf_EventExposure_Subscribe.
-Based on the notification about the UE presence in Area of Interest notified by AMF, the SMF takes actions based on operator's policy.Editor's note: Whether and how to provide the UE with the area restriction information is FFS.
+Based on the notification about the UE presence in Area of Interest notified by AMF, the SMF takes actions based on operator's policy.

+NOTE 2: UE may interact with AF to get area restriction information which is out of 3GPP scope.

 6.18.3 Procedures

 Figure 6.18.3-1: Procedures for support of SMF service area